 My overall orientation is integrative, which means that I blend the active ingredients of several different evidence-based methods.
-Below is a partial list of the therapeutic methods I employ in my work.
-If you are curious about the efficacy of an approach for your specific issues (including those not listed here), please don't hesitate to inquire.
+Below is a partial list of the therapeutic methods I use to help you.
+If you are curious about the efficacy of a therapy approach for your specific issues (including those not listed here), don't hesitate to ask.

 CBT - Cognitive Behavioral Therapy